-A quality pillow under your head ensures your neck is in a comfortable position all night.
-If you sleep on your back, a pillow under your knees will provide comfort.
-If you’re a stomach sleeper, a thin pillow under your pelvis will help to keep your spine alignment.
-Quality pillows and the best mattress for back problems could help you regain restorative sleep as you recover.
+A quality pillow under your head ensures your neck is in a comfortable position all night, but you can also use pillows for back pain.
+If you sleep on your back, a pillow under your knees may provide additional comfort.
+If you’re a stomach sleeper, a thin pillow under your pelvis can help to keep your spine alignment.
+For side sleepers, a pillow between your knees can prevent you hips from rotating and throwing off your spinal alignment.

 Will an Adjustable Base Help With DDD?

-Many sufferers of degenerative disc disease consider an adjustable base to be the best bed for back pain.
-The elevation of an adjustable base along with a pressure relieving mattress for back pain, provides a 2-prong relief system when in recovery.
+The elevation of an adjustable base along with a pressure relieving mattress for back pain provides a 2-prong relief system when in recovery.
 Some adjustable bases offer massage functions, night lights, and USB chargers, along with super silent motors and head and foot elevation at the convenient touch of a button.

 Degenerative disc disease can be a difficult condition to live with but choosing the best mattress for bad back can bring relief and comfort.
 Considering you will spend 7-9 hours sleeping at night, mattress and back pain can be associated.
 If your mattress is too soft you will sink down and fail to get adequate pressure relief.
 A too hard mattress pushes back on the sensitive pressure points.
 But, a firm mattress for back pain is ideal.